• Skip to primary navigation

 • All you need are mixing bowls; no hand mixer needed.

-• They're covered in cinnamon sugar!
+• They're covered in a cinnamon sugar mixture!

 Ingredients Needed